jersieThomas/GE-Case-Study/README.md

 ### final_model.pki

- A pickle file of the machine learning model
+ A pickle file of the machine learning model.

 <br>